Tech

 December 3, 2013

-In the latest PBX version, a warning sign has been added to the general settings page for domains to help manage international number formats.
-The system handles two primary number formats: the NANPA region (USA and Canada) with its predictable 10-digit format and the rest of the world, where numbers can start with a country code, area code, or local number.
+In the latest version of the PBX, a warning sign has been added to the general settings page for domains to help manage international number formats.
+The system handles two primary number formats: the NANPA region (USA and Canada), with its predictable 10-digit format, and the rest of the world, where numbers can start with a country code, area code, or local number.
 To ensure proper routing, users can enter numbers starting with a plus sign (+), indicating a global format.
-It's crucial that the PBX knows the country code to route calls accurately.
+It's crucial the PBX knows the country code to route calls accurately.
 The update also highlights the issue with the outdated practice of dialing a “9” to seize a line, which is no longer necessary in today’s digital and multi-trunk environments.

 Essentially there are two areas.
-The so-called NANPA region is essentially USA and Canada.
-NANPA stands for North American Number Plan Association.
-The organization deals with the distribution of the 10-digit number block allocated for the area.
-The area has the international dial code “1”.
+The so-called NANPA region is essentially USA and Canada - NANPA stands for North American Number Plan Association.
+The organization deals with the distribution of the 10-digit number block allocated for the area, which has the international dial code “1”.
 Usually numbers have exactly 10 digits, and they are commonly written in xxx-xxx-xxxx or (xxx) xxx-xxxx notation.
-In the old days when most calls were local, people could call just the 7 last digits and leave out the area code.
-This is why the area code was written in brackets.
-However today practically all calls include the area code.
-There are some numbers like 911, 411 or 555-xxxx which are an exception to the 10-digits rule.
-Because the number length in the NANPA region is predictable, it is possible to provision phones with a phone dial plan that automatically starts dialing when the number is complete.
-In that case users have to start dialing with a “1” when they want to call a 10-digit number.
+In the old days, when most calls were local, people could call just the 7 last digits and leave out the area code (this is why the area code was written in brackets).
+Today, however, practically all calls include the area code.
+There are some numbers, like 911, 411 or 555-xxxx, which are an exception to the 10-digit rule.
+Because the number length in the NANPA region is predictable, it's possible to provision phones with a phone dial plan that automatically starts dialing when the number is complete.
+In this case users have to start dialing with a “1” when they want to call a 10-digit number.

-The rest of the world is using numbers where the PBX is not able to predict how long the numbers are.
-In those areas the challenge is to guess how the number begins.
-Depending on the context, numbers may start with the country code, with the area code or just the local number.
+The rest of the world is using numbers where the PBX isn't able to predict the length of the numbers are.
+In these areas, the challenge is to guess how the number begins - depending on the context, numbers may start with the country code, with the area code or just the local number.
 If the PBX has the country code and the area code, it can automatically convert numbers into the globally routable number.
-For example if the call comes in on trunk A through a local PSTN gateway, it will be able to call that number back through another trunk B.
+For example, if the call comes in on trunk A through a local PSTN gateway, it will be able to call that number back through another trunk B.

 In the light of this discussion it becomes clear why putting a “9” in front of every number is a bad idea.
-In the old times when PBX were connected through analog lines (one cable for every possible phone call), this number was used to grab one of those lines and get the dial tone.
-However in today’s digital world and with the modern requirements such seizing of lines is not needed and looking at multiple trunks in a domain, even impossible.
-For example, when users dial 911 to call the emergency service, it seems ridiculous that they have to dial 9, wait for a dial tone and then dial 911.
-Most of the users have cell phones today.
-Fortunately this educates users that they can first enter and edit the number and then press the send button to start the call.
-There is no reason why they should not do the same thing on the VoIP phone.
+In the old days, when PBX were connected through analog lines (one cable for every possible phone call), this number was used to grab one of those lines and get the dial tone.
+In today’s digital world, however, and with modern requirements, such seizing of lines isn't necessary and, looking at multiple trunks in a domain, even impossible.
+For example, when users dial 911 to call emergency services, it seems ridiculous that they have to dial 9, wait for a dial tone, and then dial 911.
+Most users have cell phones today, so they can first enter and edit the number and then press the send button to start the call.
+There is no reason why they shouldn't do the same thing on a VoIP phone.

 Latest Articles